Key takeaways

 Weaknesses

 - PolyForm Noncommercial license — Not truly open source.
-Commercial use requires a separate license, which limits enterprise adoption and community contributions
+Commercial use requires a separate license; the license gray zone reportedly drove at least one team (LangWatch) to switch to MIT-licensed CodeGraphContext

 - LadybugDB lock-in — Custom database engine means no ecosystem tooling, harder to debug, and a bus factor risk